-North Burnett Regional Council owns and operates nine separate water supply schemes.
-These include: Monto, Mulgildie, Eidsvold, Mundubbera, Gayndah, Biggenden, Mount Perry, Paradise Dam Caravan Park and Mingo Crossing Caravan Park.
+North Burnett Regional Council owns and operates eight separate water supply schemes.
+These include: Monto, Mulgildie, Eidsvold, Mundubbera, Gayndah, Biggenden, Mount Perry and Mingo Crossing Caravan Park.

 |Eidsvold||Hamilton Memorial Park|

 |Gayndah||Simon Street – Opposite NBRC Water Treatment Plant|

 |Mundubbera||115 Leichardt Street – @ NBRC Water Treatment Plant|